Below are some Frequently Asked Questions for the FHBA Certified Ratings Program

 5) Once your credentials are accepted, you will need to complete Accredited Inspector onboard training.

 Once accepted, your application is in pending status until completing onboard training and review of your credentials is finished.
-You will be contacted for more information or to schedule any site audit by UL (Underwriters Laboratories) and Intertek if needed.
+You will be contacted for more information or to schedule a site audit by Intertek, if needed.

 Are all of our inspectors required to attend onboard training or could we send trainers to the onboard training and then onboard the rest of our inspectors with our internal training?

 Inspection agencies can provide internal training provided they have FHBA Program trained Trainers and auditable training policies and procedures in place.
 Once your Trainers are qualified at onboard training, then present your training policies and procedures for review by the FHBA Program.
 Once the review is complete, and your training policies and procedures accepted, Intertek will audit your training program during their next unannounced surveillance audit.

 How is the FHBA Certified Ratings Program unique?

 While the Program offers traditional ICC-301 calculations that most people are familiar with when we talk about ratings, the Program expanded offerings to more certificates that allow smaller steps for builders and inspectors to incrementally complete.
 The goal is to make energy code compliance easy for the builder, inspector and the building department.
 Whether R402, R405 or R406 is chosen, a certificate could be issued for that compliance path.
 Don’t want to certify the entire house?
 The Program offers test and inspection certificates to demonstrate compliance with an isolated ‘part’ of the energy code, as implemented in FS 553.998 in 2016.
 The Program also offers water ratings, through our partnership with Florida Water Star℠.
 All are subject to unannounced audits and quality assurance review, whether in whole or in part.